shivanraptor/optparse-js/README.md

 - NUMBER, supports both decimal and hexadecimal numbers.
 - DATE, filters arguments that matches YYYY-MM-DD.
 - EMAIL, filters arguments that matches my@email.com.
+- SINGLE_CHAR, filters arguments that matches a single character only.
+- CSV_INT, filter arguments that matches a list of comma-separated integers.
+- CSV_HEX, filter arguments that matches a list of comma-separated hex values.
+- PERCENT, filter arguments that matches a value from 0 to 100.

 It's simple to use any of the filter above in your rule-set.
 Here is a quick example how to filter number: